Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome)

 Naples, IT

-Alberto Auricchio practices in Naples, Italy.
+Alberto Auricchio practices practicing medicine in Naples, Italy.
 Mr. Auricchio is rated as an Elite expert by MediFind in the treatment of Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome).
-His top areas of expertise are Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome), Gyrate Atrophy of the Choroid and Retina, Retinopathy Pigmentary Mental Retardation, and Usher Syndrome.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome), Gyrate Atrophy of the Choroid and Retina, Retinopathy Pigmentary Mental Retardation, and Usher Syndrome.

 What are the latest Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome) Clinical Trials?